Insurance Agent Enrollment in EIFS

 - When Do I Submit Proof of Insurance for My Customer?

 You may submit proof of insurance through EIFS once your customer has received a notice from the Indiana Bureau of Motor Vehicles (BMV) requesting proof of insurance.
 You may also submit proof of insurance before the BMV requests it from your driver, but you must ensure that the information provided by your client is accurate as submitting erroneous information may result in errors, up to and including suspension of your client’s driving privileges, and require the insurance provider to resubmit an electronic insurance form for your customer at a later time.
 To avoid these types of problems, we recommend you ask your customer if they have received a notice from the BMV requesting proof of insurance before submitting such proof.
-The notice to the driver indicates the accident/offense date and vehicle information (year, make), if provided, for which proof is insurance is required.
+The notice to the driver indicates the accident/offense date and vehicle information (year, make), if provided, for which proof of insurance is required.
 This applies in the event of a citation or accident.
 The notice also provides a CUID number which can be used in place of the Indiana Driver License Number (DLN).

 - How Do I Submit Proof of Insurance to the BMV Using the EIFs Program?